Hendekagon/clique/README.md

     $ lein clique [\"clojure\"]

-for example, would exclude anything in the clojure namespace from the graph

-- this generates a graphviz file called deps.dot which you can run through Gephi or something to make it look nice.
+for example, would exclude anything in the clojure namespace from the graph, this generates a graphviz file called deps.dot which you can run through Gephi or something to make it look nice.

 ## License